N-SPC700/ps-youtube-dl/README.md

 # Usage #
 Download the .ps1 file provided, and save to a directory/folder of your choosing.
 Simply run it and enter the URL.
 Additionally, do `set-alias -name "youtubedl" C:\Path\To\The\Script.ps1` in Powershell for extra convenience, so you can call the script anytime.

+If you cannot find Youtube-dl, go find it on one of many clone repos.
+Alternatively, read `usage.txt` in the `yt_src` folder.

 # Possible updates: #
 - .bat Command Line versions may come soon.